Originally written in 2017. Edited and Expanded.

 The Romans, to speak generally, rely on force in all their enterprises and think it incumbent upon them to carry out their projects in spite of all, and that nothing is impossible when they have once decided upon it.

 NOTHING is impossible when they — the powers that be — have decided to wage war.
 Once the United States commits to turning Iran into a parking lot or wiping North Korea off the face of the earth, NOTHING is impossible.
 Think that the United States would never use nuclear weapons again?
 Think again.
-There are most certainly statisticians and military “geniuses” holed up somewhere in the bowels of the Pentagon working on reports detailing the likely outcomes of nuking North Korea.
-There are supposedly sane, rational military and government leaders who really do think that nuclear war is winnable.
+There are most certainly statisticians and military “geniuses” holed up somewhere in the bowels of the Pentagon working on reports and charts detailing the likely outcomes of nuking a foreign adversary.
+There are sane, rational military and government leaders who really do think that nuclear war is winnable.
 Lunacy, to be sure, but so is believing, as Robert Jeffress does, that Jesus is coming soon.
 That many of our military leaders are card-carrying Evangelicals should cause rational people to fear for their lives.
 Just imagine for a moment, a general or two who believe that Jesus wants them to help usher in the Great Tribulation.
-NO worries for us, they think.
+No worries for us, they think.
 We will be raptured away.

 Let me conclude this post with an excerpt from Thomas Merton’s essay: War and the Crisis of Language.
 Written during the Vietnam War, Merton shows how reason and the meaning of words are turned on their heads during times of war.
 Merton writes: